 The default message for a successful registration indicates that the registration was successful and a password will be emailed to the user.
 This is the “Registration completed” message in the Dialogs tab.
-If you switch to moderated registration, you will most certainly want to update this message to reflect the fact that the user is pending approval.
+If you switch to moderated registration, this message should be edited to reflect the fact that the user is pending approval.

-If using the default of generating a password, you may want this message to indicate that the password will be sent when they are approved.
+If using the default of emailing a generated password, you may want this message to indicate that the password will be sent when they are approved.
 If users choose a password at registration, make sure you look at the above section and adjust your email messages accordingly.

 Setting Up Moderated Registration When There Are Existing Users

-One issue that comes up from time to time is how to handle implementing moderated registration on an existing site with current users.
+What if you are setting up a new WP-Members install on an existing site with current users?
 There is no difference between an “existing” user and a “new” user – they are all simply “users.”
 So there isn’t a way for the plugin to know who you want to activate and who you don’t.